Sophiensæle

 North Korea appears to many as an impalpable country, inhumane and completely closed off.
 Based on research and interviews, the interactive performance Hello questions superficial and one-sided assumptions about North Koreans.

-How do political borders shape identities and how are rigid border regimes subverted?
-Between silence and speech, intimacy and distance, invisible migration stories and hybrid biographies become legible in the course of the performance, ranging from North Korea to China, South Korea and Europe.
+How do political borders shape identities, and how are authoritarian regimes subverted?
+Between official narrative and personal experience, between the known and the underground, the performance also reveals invisible migration stories and hybrid biographies that connect North and South Korea and even extend to Europe.

 The information on accessibility is still in progress and will be updated as soon as possible.
 If any questions remain unanswered until then, please feel free to contact the communication department at barrierefreiheit@sophiensaele.com or 030 27 89 00 35.
 Please note that details may change by the day of the event.
 Therefore, if you find out after you have purchased your ticket that the performance is no longer accessible to you, you can contact us for a ticket return at ticketing@sophiensaele.com or 030 27 89 00 45 until 5 business days after the event (Monday through Friday between 10am and 6pm).